EU-Mercosur Free Trade Agreement - An Explainer

 The EU-Mercosur free trade agreement is part of an ‘association agreement’ in which the EU, its Member States and another country define their plans for political and economic cooperation.
 It has been under negotiation since 2000.

-The real text (which has not been made public) will go through a process of ‘legal scrubbing’ in which the details of the agreement will be fine-tuned through a process of exchanging offers between both sides over a period of around ten months.
-Then it is translated into all the official EU languages.
+Once the text is agreed upon between the European Commission and representatives of Mercosur countries, it will go through a process of ‘legal scrubbing’ in which the details of the agreement will be fine-tuned.
+Then it will be translated into all the official EU languages.

 Next it goes to the new European Commission for approval, then to the Council.
 As this agreement is an association agreement, any country in the Council has the power to block it.